jonathanbowen/jquery.dialogbox/README.md

 behaviour and handling of user data, a slew of methods for reacting to user input, and without the clunkiness and annoyance of regular js dialogs.

+The script currently weighs in at 36.2 KB uncompressed, 14.7 KB minified, 4.4 KB gzipped.

 This is a very new plugin though, and I don't doubt still has plenty of big, juicy bugs waiting to be discovered...

 ## Features: